ATS Resume Guide for Graphic Designer: Keywords, Skills & Optimization Tips

 5. Mention project outcomes, not just deliverables: 'designed campaign that increased engagement by 45%'

-Check Your ATS Score Free →
+Check Your Graphic Designer Resume Score →

 Common Resume Mistakes to Avoid